YReshetko/rest.int.test/README.md

 ```
 yrashetska/intest:latest
 ```
 It contains the latest version of the application.
-To run the test suits on the container you can just specify volume with mapping to  /usr/local/bin/<folder_name> in container.
+To run the test suites on the container you can just specify volume with mapping to  /usr/local/bin/<folder_name> in container.
 For example:
 ```
 docker ... -v ~/go/src/project/tests:/usr/local/bin/tests ...